 - Switch off the gas.
 Stir in parmesan cheese.
 Keep aside the sauce.

-- In a pan 1.5 tbsp of olive oil, Minced garlic, salt and pepper.
+- In a pan 1.5 tablespoon of olive oil, Minced garlic, salt and pepper.
 Mix well.
 Add potatoes. toss well.
 Remove and Keep in a separate bowl.
-Then toss them with 1.5 tbsp of flour.
+Then toss them with 1.5 tablespoon of flour.

 - In the same bowl add chicken cubes to the remaining marinade.
 Mix well.
-Toss the chicken cubes with remaining 1.5 tbsp flour.
+Toss the chicken cubes with remaining 1.5 tablespoon flour.
 Keep aside.

 - In a thick bottom pan add remaining oil (1 tbsp).
 When the pan is hot add the chicken cubes and toss in high heat for not more than 4 minutes.
 (We are going to bake it later, so it's ok if it is not cooked through)